-- The management plan lacked detail (e.g., management of priority and access to infrastructure, plans for sharing equipment with collaborators, the relationship between lab management and the higher-level management committee). - The maintenance and repair budget was too low. - The proposed user fees were not appropriate (e.g., too high, too low, flat fees for equipment with diverse costs). - Plans for long-term sustainability were not clearly described.
+- The management plan lacked detail (e.g., management of priority and access to infrastructure, plans for sharing equipment with collaborators, the relationship between lab management and the higher-level management committee). - The maintenance and repair budget was too low. - The proposed user fees were not appropriate (e.g., too high, too low, flat fees for equipment with diverse costs). - The sustainability plan relied in part on user fees, but there were few details about other users, or the projected number of users was overly ambitious. - Plans for long-term sustainability were not clearly described. - The infrastructure should be integrated into existing facilities to make use of already available administrative and technical supports. - It was not clear how infrastructure would be maintained and optimally used across multiple sites. - The governance plan was not appropriate for the project/team size or number of institutions. - Because the research program was not coherent/unified, effective collaboration, management, and governance would be challenging. - Success metrics and plans for long-term sustainability were not clearly described. - The proposal lacked a convincing explanation of how the project will be scaled up (where appropriate).

-Objective 3: Leads to social, health, environmental and/or economic benefits for Canadians.
+OBJECTIVE 3: Lead to social, health, environmental and/or economic benefits for Canadians.